Plantain Taco Hash

 - 1 teaspoon salt

 - toppings of choice - cilantro, avocado, guacamole, or salsa, or my cilantro ranch, as desired

 In a large skillet, heat oil over medium heat.
-Add chopped plantains, and cook, stirring occasionally, until plantains are soft on inside and crispy on outside (about 10 minutes).
+Add chopped plantains, and start to cook.

-Remove plantains from pan when done cooking and set aside.
+Remove plantains and veggies from pan and set aside.

 In the same pan, add the ground meat.
-Sprinkle with taco seasoning and add chopped peppers and onion to the pan as well.
+Sprinkle with taco seasoning.
+Cook ground meat until just cooked, about 10 minutes.

-Stir back in cooked plantains.
+Stir back in cooked plantains and veggies.
 Sprinkle with 1 teaspoon salt, or to taste and cook 5 more minutes to combine flavors.

 Serve with toppings of choice and enjoy!